 All three rigs use 11 mm diameter x 0.6 mm wall black, high-tensile aluminium mast sections and your choice of either 11 mm diameter x 0.6 mm wall black, or rectangular Sailsetc black boom sections.
 The rectangular booms sit a little higher, but enable infinite rather than stepped sail adjustments.

 Spreaders of the #1 and #2 rigs are bespoke from 3 mm diameter aluminium.
 The C rig is without spreaders.

-The #1 jackstay variant mainsail is cut to suit a straight mast and will accept very little aft bend adjustment.
+The #1 jackstay-variant mainsail is cut to suit a straight mast and will accept only very little aft bend adjustment.

 Shroud heights, jib-boom pivots, mast pre-bend and mast rake are combined to give a rig that will automatically adjust to wind gusts, freeing and flattening both jib and mainsail in harmony.
 This allows the correctly trimmed yacht to sail close-hauled to windward, in balance, needing only minimal helm correction.

 The mast has a plain, cylindrical plastics step.
 In the hull, the mast-step base is flat and parallel to the waterline.
 This allows the mast step angle to be tuned to the rake used, helping to keep the lower mast in column.

 #2 and #3 rigs have internal mast corrector weights, to bring them to a nominal #1 rig weight.